EvanRCoffey/COAMG/README.md

 # COAMG
 ConfessionsOfAMontessoriGuide.com

-#*COSMETIC ISSUES*

 *The SVG of the logo wouldn't load.
 I tried to use the local version of the file, which didn't work, and the version on github had a URL that was a mile long.
 I ended up using the github-hosted PNG version.

-*Also, some pages are bigger than others, and I'm not sure why.
-I think that was happening a while ago, at some point.
+It looks like there are different sized logos on different pages, causing the pages to grow and shrink as you navigate the site.

+*Host website properly

+*Any new updates from L

 :octocat: